Satyaprakash: History

 Karsandas Mulji, a social reformer and journalist, previously wrote for the Rast Goftar and Stribodh magazines, but readership of these magazines were mostly limited to Parsis.
 He therefore established Satyaprakash in 1855 with the help of Mangalbhai Naththubhai.
 He edited it while Rustomji Ranina was the publisher.
-His articles addressed forward Hindu caste leaders and attacked social and religious customs and practises.
+His articles addressed forward Hindu caste leaders and attacked social customs and religious practises.
 Mulji addressed various social issues such as female education, excessive spending in pompous marriages, indecent songs sung during marriages, and the funeral ritual of chest beating.
-The caste leaders were unhappy about these articles and tried to excommunicate Mulji from his Kapol Vaniya caste, but could not garner support within the community.
-Satyaprakash merged with the Rast Goftar in 1861, and the merged continued publishing under the latter name until 1921.
+The caste leaders were unhappy about these articles and tried to excommunicate Mulji from his Kapol Vaniya caste, but could not garner support from within the community.
+Satyaprakash merged with the Rast Goftar in 1861, and the merged entity continued publishing under the latter name until 1921.